SAMSABB/Obsidian2Anki/notes/sample_note2.md

 some times there is stuff that doesnt matter

-A: but also important stuff
+- but also important stuff